ResearchComputing/Documentation/docs/cloud/aws/lca1/networking.md

   - Deployments with direct inbound/outbound internet access.
 * - Internet
   - oit-cld-lza-internet-az2
-  - Deployments with direct inbound/outbout internet access.
+  - Deployments with direct inbound/outbound internet access.
 * - Private
   - oit-cld-lza-private-az1
   - Deployments that need direct access to campus resources or that should not be exposed to the internet directly.
 * - Private
   - oit-cld-lza-private-az2
   - Deployments that need direct access to campus resources or that should not be exposed to the internet directly.
+* -
+  - oit-cld-lza-fw-internet-az1
+  - Not for customer deployments.
+Infrastructure network.
+* -
+  - oit-cld-lza-fw-internet-az2
+  - Not for customer deployments.
+Infrastructure network.
+* -
+  - oit-cld-lza-fw-private-az1
+  - Not for customer deployments.
+Infrastructure network.
+* -
+  - oit-cld-lza-fw-private-az2
+  - Infrastructure network.
+Not for customer deployments.
+* -
+  - oit-cld-lza-tgw-az1
+  - Not for customer deployments.
+Infrastructure network.
+* -
+  - oit-cld-lza-tgw-az2
+  - Not for customer deployments.
+Infrastructure network.
 ```

 ## Network Protection

 ### OIT Managed Firewall

 Both the Internet network and Private network route through an OIT firewall.
 The OIT firewall allows select, well known, applications inbound to the Internet network by default.
-Connections to/from campus to the Private network are generally allowed by default with exceptions listed below.
+Connections to/from campus to the Private network are generally allowed by default with some exceptions.
 The OIT firewall protects deployments by preventing connections from:

 #### Internet network
 - Curated list of known bad actors